variotry/knockout-decorator/README.md

     <script src="path/knockout-decorator.min.js"></script>
 	<script src="yourScript.js"></script>

-And define a shortName such as `var vt = variotry.KnockoutDecorator`.
+And define a shortName such as `var kd = variotry.KnockoutDecorator`.

 ### 1.Use observable object

-Just attach "@vt.observable" to a property as below.
+Just attach "@kd.observable" to a property as below.

-    @vt.observable
+    @kd.observable
     public firstName = "Bob";

 This code is similar to `public firstName = ko.observable("Bob")`.